Serving Denver, Pueblo & Colorado Springs for Over 40 Years

-A premises liability accident covers any accident that occurs due to negligence on another person’s property.
-Businesses, landlords, property managers, and homeowners must make a reasonable effort to maintain a safe environment for all guests, customers, and patrons.
+Business, landlords, property managers, and homeowners must make a reasonable effort to maintain a safe environment for all guests, customers, and patrons.
 Failure to do so could result in serious injury and even death.
-If you are injured on another person’s property, you have a right to file a claim against the negligent party responsible for your injuries.
-However, winning your case depends largely on proving negligence and establishing liability.
-This means proving that the property owner owed you a duty of care and failed in that duty.
-Retaining the services of an experienced Colorado premises liability lawyer is critical during this process.
+If you are injured on another person’s property, or sustain injuries that you feel are a direct result of someone’s negligence, you have the right to file a claim against the negligent party

 Why Hire an Attorney?

-Why Choose McDivitt Law Firm for your Premise Liability Case?
+Why Choose McDivitt Law Firm for your Premises Liability Case?

 Overview of Premises Liability